 - Argonne’s Winter Weather FAQs – see below

 Depending on job duties and directives from line management, some employees may be required to telecommute or use vacation time in connection with a delay or suspension of laboratory operations.
-Check with your supervisor, preferably in advance.
+Check with your supervisor in advance.

 Non-essential employees who do not feel that they can safely drive to the laboratory because of weather or road conditions should contact their supervisors to request a telecommute day or vacation time.